How Much Does Lung Cancer Treatment Cost?

 Lung Cancer Treatment Cost

 The high cost of cancer treatment leaves some patients believing proper treatment for their disease is out of reach.
-The cost of lung cancer treatment depends on insurance, treatment, and other factors.
+What you can expect the cost of lung cancer treatment to be depends on insurance, treatment, and other factors.
 It is difficult to pinpoint the exact cost, as each diagnosis is different.
 Most cancer patients spend more on out-of-pocket costs than anticipated, even with insurance.

 A study at Duke University found cancer patients spend between 11% and 30% of their household income on expenses related to cancer treatment.
 For patients with lower incomes, the cost of cancer treatment significantly affects a household’s ability to pay necessary costs.